What we ask from our foster families

 What we ask from our families

 The most important thing is for foster families to be able to provide stable, consistent, sensitive care for children and young people.
-We deliver unrivalled support and training to all of our foster parents to enable them to be able to do this and to be outstanding.
-Evidence indicates that children in foster care achieve better outcomes than those in residential homes, they achieve better educationally, are healthier and better able to form and maintain positive relationships, because they have benefitted from living in a nurturing and stable family home.
+Evidence indicates that children in foster care achieve better outcomes than those in residential homes, they achieve better educationally, are healthier and most importantly are better able to form and maintain positive relationships, because they have benefitted from living in a nurturing and stable family home.
 Every year, tens of thousands of young people across the UK are in need of foster families.

 Children placed into care may feel vulnerable, confused and frightened.
 We ask our families to have compassion and empathy and to provide reassurance to those in their care.
 Some children may have never been away from home; some may have experienced leaving home several times before or may have lived with a number of foster families already.
 Each will have their own circumstances, personality and coping mechanisms but all will need to feel safe and valued and help to overcome the impact of their early life experiences.